frc1675/brownbook/contributing/github-guide.md

 ## Github for Non-programmers

-workflow:
+first time workflow:

-* if needed: fork
+* fork
-* sync to frc1675
+* set up gh pages
-* start codespace / open codespace
+* set up About to link to gh pages
-* if needed: sync codespace to your fork
+* create new codespace
 * make changes
 * preview changes in markdown
 * stage changes